 There's a first time for everything, and for inflatable kayaks, that means reading directions.
 We abided by the directions included with each kayak to see how helpful they were, how easy they were to follow, and how intuitive the process was.
 We also gauged each kayak's learning curve from that first set up to when we felt confident and swift in our assembly.
 While the origami Oru initially felt very confusing to put together, it quickly became the fastest and easiest boat to assemble.

 We also enjoyed the efficiency of models like the Oru, Tucktec, and Sevylor.
 These boats use every piece — or nearly every piece — of what you carry to the beach in the assembly.
 Every piece of the origami-style Tucktec — including its method of carrying — become the boat.
 While we think this feature is excellent, putting this stiff, sharp-edged plastic boat together — and having it stay together — is not at all like the folding Oru, and proved to be much more difficult than we had expected.
 The Oru is far easier to assemble than the Tucktec.
 In contrast, the inflatable Sevylor's easy transformation from a neon green backpack into a savvy little grey kayak with only the pump left behind is particularly impressive.
-No other inflatable model we tested was able to incorporate the carry system (typically a giant duffel bag) into the kayak itself like the Sevylor does.
+No other inflatable model we tested was able to incorporate the carry system (typically a giant duffel bag) into the kayak itself as the Sevylor does.

 Just as importantly, putting your kayak away shouldn't be a chore that mars the end of a fabulous outing.
 When considering how easy each kayak was to disassemble, we kept track of how much time it took us from on the water to in the bag.
 We also noted how easy it was to drain and dry each boat.
 Open concept kayaks like the Oru, Tucktec, Intex, and Sea Eagle are the easiest to drain by simply tipping them upside down on the shore.
 And considering most launching areas aren't the most debris-free zones, we also considered how easy each boat was to clean up before tossing in the back of the car or closet.
 Kayaks with totally waterproof, simple exteriors like the Oru, Tucktec, and AE PackLite make for easier subjects to wipe free of dirt and sand.